 Northern Spotted Owl: This project is located within the range of the northern spotted owl (NSO) which is listed as threatened under the Endangered Species Act.
 NSOs prefer coniferous forest with multiple vertical layers of vegetation; a variety of tree species and age classes; and the presence of large down, woody material (to serve as habitat for prey species) and large diameter live and dead trees (snags) for nesting-roosting habitat.
 Nesting-roosting habitat in southwest Oregon is typified by mixed-conifer habitats with recurrent fire history, patchy habitat components, and higher incidences of woodrats.
 NSOs may also be found in younger stands with closed canopies for foraging and dispersing.
 Based on studies of owl habitat selection, including habitat structure and use, and prey preference throughout the range of the owl, NSO habitat consists of three components: nesting-roosting, foraging, and dispersal (Thomas et al. 1990).
-(Table A-5).
+(Table A-4).

 Habitat Type Description High-Quality Habitat (RA 32), A Subset of Nesting-Roosting Habitat Older, multilayered, structurally-complex forests characterized as having overstory trees greater than 17 to 21 inches in diameter (depending on annual precipitation), high canopy cover (greater than 60%), large trees present (at least 30" DBH), and quantifiable decadence components such as broken-topped live trees, mistletoe, cavities, large snags, and fallen trees (Figure 12).
 RA 32 habitat may vary due to climatic gradients across the range.
 Also functions as dispersal habitat.
+Nesting-Roosting These forests have a high canopy cover (greater than 60%), a multilayered structure, and large overstory trees greater than 21 inches in diameter.
+Deformed, diseased, and broken-top trees, as well as large snags and down woody material, are also present.
+Nesting-roosting habitat meets all NSO life requirements.
+Also functions as dispersal habitat.
+Foraging Canopy cover greater than 60% and canopy structure generally single layered.
+Overstory trees are generally greater than 16 inches in diameter.
+Snags and down wood not considered a requirement.
+Also functions as dispersal habitat.
+Dispersal This habitat is not for nesting, but provides requirements believed important for NSO dispersal.
+Canopy cover is generally between 40 and 60%.
+In stands with greater than 60% canopy cover, overstory tree diameters are generally between 11 and 16 inches DBH.
+The area has the capability of becoming nesting-roosting, or foraging habitat.
+Deformed trees, snags, and down wood are absent or less prevalent than in nesting-roosting habitat.

-Table A-5: Medford District NSO Habitat Types
+Table A-4: Medford District NSO Habitat Types